Post-Operative Physical Therapy

 Post-surgical rehabilitation can be a long process.
 After surgery, the rehabilitation period can take many months and even up to a year in some cases.
 It’s important for postoperative patients to realize this.
 Whether it’s knee surgery, shoulder surgery or another type of surgery, the recovery period will take time.
 The actual timeframe for recovery depends on many factors.
-Post-surgical rehabilitation is a progressive activity.
+Post-surgery physical therapy is a progressive activity.
 Tissues need to be stimulated, as they cannot recover on their own.
 Recovery is a complex process, since tissue must also mature.
-The core of post-surgical rehabilitation is doing the right exercises and the right amount of exercises.
+The core of post-surgery therapy is doing the right exercises and the right amount of exercises.
 The intensity of the stimulation should increase gradually and progressively.

 The Benefits of Physical Therapy After Surgery

 Most doctors and other medical professionals recommend physical therapy after having an operation because of its many benefits.
 The benefits of physical therapy post-op include:

 - Involvement in rehabilitation

 It is important for the body to heal after an operation.
 This could be to heal scar tissue or to retrain the muscles after surgery.
 With a physical therapist, patients can have a treatment plan designed specifically for their type of surgery.
 Surgeons diagnose and fix injuries; physical therapists improve the way you feel and function after surgery.

 Surgeries in the lower extremities, especially the hips and knees, require physical therapy to regain mobility and flexibility.
 Post-surgery physical therapy helps those injured return to their regular activities and daily tasks.
 Daily activities, such as walking and gardening, are possible again.
 Physical therapists understand the different stages of healing and know how to develop a treatment plan that speeds up recovery, so patients can return to their active lifestyle.

 Post-Operative Therapy Treatments In Phoenix, Gilbert, Scottsdale and More